SSSachinn/AtharvaxSfit/README.md

-Homeless But Not Hopeless Society's internship project where we made their Website using HTML, CSS and Javascript
+Homeless But Not Hopeless Society's social cause project where we made the Website using HTML, CSS and Javascript